real-logic/aeron/aeron-cluster/README.md

 [![Javadocs](http://www.javadoc.io/badge/io.aeron/aeron-all.svg)](http://www.javadoc.io/doc/io.aeron/aeron-all)

-Aeron provides support for fault-tolerant services as replicated state machines based on the [Raft](https://raft.github.io/) consensus algorithm.
+Aeron Cluster provides support for fault-tolerant services as replicated state machines based on the [Raft](https://raft.github.io/) consensus algorithm.

 The purpose of Aeron Cluster is to aggregate and sequence streams from cluster clients into a single log.
 A number of nodes will replicate and archive the log to achieve fault tolerance.
-Cluster services process the log and respond to cluster clients.
+Cluster services deterministically process the log and respond to cluster clients.

 Aeron Cluster works on the concept of a strong leader.
 The leader sequences the log and is responsible for replicating the log to other cluster members known as followers.